 Generally, a campervan hire is also cheaper in New Zealand.
 If you plan to spend several months on the island, you could consider buying a vehicle and reselling it at the end of your stay.
 In this case, allow 1 to 3 weeks to find a buyer.
 You can visit both islands (North and South) in 2 to 3 weeks via Auckland to Christchurch.
 If you only have 7 to 10 days, in this case, we recommend that you focus on one of the two islands.

-This comparator will allow you to compare the prices of the different models of campervans/motorhomes with all agencies present in New Zealand.
+This tool will allow you to compare the prices of the different models of campervans/motorhomes with all agencies present in New Zealand.
 To get the best rates for your vehicle hire in New Zealand, use Motorhome Republic:

 What type of Campervan should you choose?